DodwellCTF/DodwellCTF.github.io/_posts/2023-03-09-BountyHunter.md

 ![Bounty Hunter Website](website.PNG)

 From a first look over the website, we can see a simple web page that has a download button for a pricing guide and a contact form.
 In the drop-down menu in the top right, we can also see an option for a portal.
 Before going through anymore of the website, I will run a Gobuster scan to see if there are any extra directories to get information from.
+After noticing that the portal page had a `.php` extension, I included `-x PHP` in my GoBuster scan to search for additional directories that use PHP.

 ![Gobuster scan](gobuster.PNG)